shirecoding/ModelMaker/README.md

 Framework and utilities for creating and validating ML models

+## Features

+- CLI tool for creation and validation of models
+- Choose from predefined templates
+- validate model
+- write custom tests for each model

 ## Install the tool

 This will install the modelmaker CLI tool